Icelandic summer is calling you for an adventure. | Check this out!

 The water at Silfra is ice cold all year round, around 2-4°C (35°F).

 We’ll provide all the necessary gear you need for snorkeling such as a dry suit.
 But you should wear a few layers underneath to keep you warm and insulated even when damp.
-We advise you wear thermal underwear and socks as your base layer, then cover with a layer of fleece.
-Polypropylene also works, but avoid any clothes with cotton.
+We advise you to wear thermal underwear and socks as your base layer, then cover with a layer of fleece.
+Polypropylene also works, but it is best to avoid any clothes with cotton.

 No. You must be able to swim independently without a lifejacket, and you must be comfortable in the water.